isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 as well as the :class:`~app.AppLauncher` arguments.

-The ``[INFO]`` messages preceding the help output also reads out which of these arguments are going to be interpreted as arguments to the :class:`~omni.isaac.kit.SimulationApp` instance which the :class:`~app.AppLauncher` class wraps.
+The ``[INFO]`` messages preceding the help output also reads out which of these arguments are going to be interpreted as arguments to the :class:`~isaacsim.simulation_app.SimulationApp` instance which the :class:`~app.AppLauncher` class wraps.
 In this case, it is ``--height`` and ``--width``.
-These are classified as such because they match the name and type of an argument which can be processed by :class:`~omni.isaac.kit.SimulationApp`.
+These are classified as such because they match the name and type of an argument which can be processed by :class:`~isaacsim.simulation_app.SimulationApp`.
 Please refer to the `specification`_ for such arguments for more examples.

 Using environment variables